-Berries in general show benefit on heart health but blueberries are the standouts because of their anthocyanin content, a type of flavonoid that has anti-inflammatory effects and protects against oxidative stress.
+Berries in general show benefit on heart health but blueberries are the standout because of their anthocyanin content, a type of flavonoid that has anti-inflammatory effects and protects against oxidative stress.

 I also love how versatile blueberries are.
 Besides eating straight up when they’re in season, I always keep a bag of the frozen blueberries on hand for adding to smoothies and oatmeal bowls.

-Almonds usually get all of the love in this category and while there is plenty of research to support their heart health benefits, why not mix things up and try out pumpkin seeds?
+Almonds usually get all of the love in this category and while there is plenty of research to support that, why not mix things up and try out pumpkin seeds?

 Eating a variety of seeds throughout the week provides a healthy dose of protein, mono- and polyunsaturated fats, fiber and several important minerals like calcium and potassium.
-Of the nuts and seeds, pepitas (shelled pumpkin seeds) are the highest in magnesium.
-Magnesium gets a lot of attention in CVD (cardiovascular disease) research for its role in blood sugar regulation and maintaining the heart’s electrical rhythm.
+Of all nuts and seeds, pepitas (shelled pumpkin seeds) are the highest in magnesium.
+Magnesium gets a lot of attention in cardiovascular disease research for its role in blood sugar regulation and maintaining the heart’s electrical rhythm.

 Clearly I saved the best for last!
 I couldn’t find any hard and fast labeling guidelines, but from what I found dark chocolate tends to refer to chocolate that is at least 65% cocoa.
 This article was also helpful in differentiating between various types of chocolate including white, milk, bittersweet, semisweet and dark.
 Did you know white chocolate isn’t actually chocolate at all?